Re-Volt/re-volt-addon/README.md

 Optionally, click _Save User Settings_ in the bottom left.

 ## Documentation
-The documentation can be foud [here](https://github.com/Yethiel/re-volt-addon/wiki).
+The documentation can be foud [here](https://yethiel.github.io/re-volt-addon/).

 ## Known Issues
-* UV Unwrap reset is broken due to a [Blender Bug](https://developer.blender.org/T52723)
+* UV Unwrap reset is broken due to a [Blender Bug](https://developer.blender.org/T52723).
+Get Blender 2.79 from [here](https://builder.blender.org/download/) to solve the issue.